Chartered Institution of Building Services Engineers

-The Chartered Institution of Building Services Engineers (CIBSE; pronounced 'sib-see') is an international professional engineering association based in London, England that represents building services engineers.
-It is a full member of the Construction Industry Council, and is consulted by government on matters relating to construction, engineering and sustainability.
-It is also licensed by the Engineering Council to assess candidates for inclusion on its Register of Professional Engineers.
+CIBSE is based in London, England, it is a full member of the Construction Industry Council, and is consulted by government on matters relating to construction, engineering and sustainability.
+The institution is licensed by the Engineering Council to assess candidates for professional registration as Chartered Engineers (CEng), Incorporated Engineers (IEng) and Engineering Technicians (EngTech).
+As of 2024, CIBSE has approximately 23,000 members across 95 countries worldwide.